-Inwood has the largest rent regulated housing stock in Manhattan: as per the EDC's own Neighborhood Snapshot, 61% of rental units in Inwood are rent-regulated versus only 39% across Manhattan; Many converging factors have put these units at risk, including vacancy decontrol, lack of oversight on deregulation, and tenants unaware of their legal rights and unable to access legal representation; These factors have resulted in increasing loss of regulated units and an as-yet unknown amount of illegally deregulated units.
-Northern Manhattan consistently has the highest rates of housing code violations, with an astounding \$0% of cases in Manhattan Housing Court housing court.
-Additionally, up to 30% of Inwood regulation increases.
+Inwood has the largest rent regulated housing stock in Manhattan, as per the EDC's own Neighborhood Snagsnot, 61% of rental units in Inwood are rent-regulated versus only 39% across Manhattan.
+Many converging factors have put these units at risk, including vacancy decontrol, lack of oversight on deregulation, and tenants unaware of their legal rights and unable to access legal representation.
+These factors have resulted in increasing loss of regulated units and an as-yet unknown amount of illegally deregulated units.
+Northern Manhattan consistently has the highest rates of housing code violations, with an astounding 80% of cases in Manhattan Housing Court housing court.
+Additionally, up to 30% of Inwood regulated units are under "preferential rent" leases, putting them at immediate risk of a significant rent hike if speculation increases.